StackOverflowIsBetterThanAnyAI/landing-page/README.md

-# landing page
+# Landing Page

-This is a rebuild of the landing page which is being described in `The Odin Project`'s Foundation Course.
+This is a realization of the landing page that serves as an exercise in the Foundation Course of `The Odin Project`.